egel/dotfiles/configuration/README.md

 ### shell private passwords

-In case you may need private passwords accessible on shell level.
+In case you may need private passwords accessible on the shell level.

 > [!TIP]
 > File `.passwords.private` is excluded from accidental committing in this repo.